WinstonKamau/logogram/devops/chef-setup/chef-infrastructure/README.md

 3. Create a plan.
 The second step involves creating a terraform plan.
 This produces an output on the console indicating the plan that terraform will execute.
-Run the command below on the root of your repository:
+Run the command below while on the chef-infrastructure directory:
 ```
 terraform plan
 ```